British High Court rules in favor of U.S. extradition of Julian Assange

-Assange’s lawyers will likely file a final appeal to the British Supreme Court, which could either reject to hear the case or take it — if the highest court sees in the appeal “a point of law of general public importance.”
+Assange’s lawyers probably will file a final appeal to the British Supreme Court, which could either reject hearing the case or take it — if the highest court sees in the appeal a point of law “of general public importance.”
 That process could take weeks or months.

-If the British Supreme Court declines to hear Assange’s final appeal, his could seek a stay of extradition from the European Court of Human Rights.
+If the court declines to hear Assange’s final appeal, he could seek a stay of extradition from the European Court of Human Rights.

-The High Court ruling on Friday brings Assange one step closing to being turned over to U.S. Marshals for a flight back to Washington, where he would stand trial in federal court in northern Virginia.
+The High Court ruling on Friday brings Assange one step closing to being turned over to U.S. marshals for a flight to Washington, where he would stand trial in federal court in Northern Virginia.

-In January, a British judge ruled that Assange should not be extradited to the United States, because he would be at high risk of suicide.
+In January, a British judge ruled that Assange should not be extradited to the United States because he would be at high risk of suicide.
 The U.S. government appealed that decision.

 Assange was charged under the Trump administration with violating the Espionage Act, the first time U.S. federal prosecutors have targeted not just the source but the publisher of classified information.